beyond-the-cloud-dev/soql-lib/website/docs/key-concepts.md

 ## Assumptions

-1. **Small Selector Classes** - Selector class should be small and contains ONLY query base configuration (fields, sharing settings) and very generic methods (`getById`, `getByRecordType`).
+1. **Small Selector Classes** - The selector class should be small and contains ONLY query base configuration (fields, sharing settings) and very generic methods (`byId`, `byRecordType`).
 Why?
    - Huge classes are hard to manage.
    - A lot of merge conflicts.
    - Problems with methods naming.
-2. **Build SOQL inline in a place of need** - Business specific SOQLs should be build inline via `SOQL` builder in a place of need.
+2. **Build SOQL inline in a place of need** - Business-specific SOQLs should be built inline via `SOQL` builder in a place of need.
-   - Most of the queries on the project are case specific and are not generic.
-There is no need to keep them in Selector class.
+   - Most of the queries on the project are case-specific and are not generic.
+There is no need to keep them in the Selector class.
-3. **Build SOQL dynamically via builder** - Developer should be able to adjust query with specific fields, conditions, and other SOQL clauses.
+3. **Build SOQL dynamically via builder** - Developers should be able to adjust queries with specific fields, conditions, and other SOQL clauses.
-4. **Do not spend time on selector methods naming** - It can be difficult to find a proper name for method that builds a query.
-Selector class contains methods like `selectByFieldAAndFieldBWithDescOrder`.
+4. **Do not spend time on selector methods naming** - It can be difficult to find a proper name for a method that builds a query.
+The selector class contains methods like `selectByFieldAAndFieldBWithDescOrder`.
 It can be avoided by building SOQL inline in a place of need.
-5. **Controll FLS and sharing settings** - Selector should allow to control Field Level Security and sharing settings by the simple methods like `.systemMode()`, `.withSharing()`, `.withoutSharing()`.
+5. **Control FLS and sharing settings** - Selector should allow to control Field Level Security and sharing settings by simple methods like `.systemMode()`, `.withSharing()`, `.withoutSharing()`.
-6. **Auto binding** - Selector should be able to bind variables dynamically without additional effort from developer side.
+6. **Auto binding** - The selector should be able to bind variables dynamically without additional effort from the developer side.
 7. **Mock results in Unit Tests** - Selector should allow for mocking data in unit tests.

 ## Concepts